DudJuz/EEP520-W20/week_6/README.md

 Overview
 ===

-Before we delve into the details of how *elma* works, here is an example of how to use *elma* to define a simple cruse control class.
+Before we delve into the details of how *elma* works, here is an example of how to use *elma* to define a simple cruise control class.
 First, we define a new process.
 ```c++
   class CruiseControl : public elma::Process {
     public: